 Translational research is the core purpose of the NIHR Cambridge Biomedical Research Centre and our research themes encompass every therapeutic area.
 In April 2012 we received additional funding to establish a Biomedical Research Unit (BRU) in Dementia and several new themes.

-Cambridge BRC now comprises of nine research themes, three cross cutting themes and two cross cutting resources.
-The cross cutting themes of Population Health Science, Genomics and Imaging are embedded into the research, facilities and diagnostic work within each theme.
-Supporting all themes are the Evaluation & Implementation and Capacity & Development cross cutting resources .
-The first is responsible for supporting new research and innovations which may lead to new products, medical devices or services, and supporting the transition from bench to bedside.
-The second theme focusses on training and currently supports those clinicians wishing to pursue a career in biomedical research through PhD placements and research fellowships.
+Cambridge BRC now comprises of nine research themes, four cross cutting themes plus training and development.
+The cross cutting themes of Population Health Science, Genomics and Imaging, are embedded into the research, facilities and diagnostic work within each theme.
+The final cross cutting theme, Evaluation and Implementation is tasked with evaluating new research and innovations and supporting their implementation (including understanding the barriers that may prevent change) and in essence supporting the transition from bench to bedside.
+Training and academic support is provided by the cross cutting resource of Capacity and Development.
+This theme focusses on developing the next generation of clinical scientists and currently supports those clinicians wishing to pursue a career in biomedical research through PhD placements and research fellowships.

-The Cambridge Dementia unit will work closely with research teams in Neurosciences, Genomics and Population Health.
-More information about the Dementia BRU will be added to the website in due course.
+The Cambridge Dementia BRU will work closely with research teams in Brain Injury & Repair, Genomics and Population Health.